ruman-dev/Predict_My_Mood_With_Flutter/README.md

 This project is a starting point for a Flutter application.

-This is a project that returns a mood picture of your command.
+This is a project that returns a random mood picture of your command.

 Please be patient to use this application.